Why You Can’t Think Your Way Out of Anxiety

 Your analytical side doesn’t disappear.
 It just doesn’t have to do all the protecting anymore.

 Therapy, at least the way I practice it, is not about performing or producing insight on demand.
+You don’t need a perfect story, or know where to start.
+Instead, we pay attention to your experience as it is happening.

 Many people have spent years either suppressing emotions or managing them alone.
 Therapy becomes a place where you don’t have to immediately solve or fix what you feel.

-You’re not trying to be impressive or articulate.
+You’re not trying to be impressive or articulate and you’re allowed to be unsure.

 As you repeatedly experience someone staying present with you instead of pulling away, your body slowly stops expecting danger in connection.

-This is called co-regulation — your body learning safety in the presence of another regulated person.
+This is called co-regulation: your body learning safety in the presence of another regulated person.

-A Pattern I Often See
+A Pattern I Often See In Sessions

 Someone comes in saying: